caparenteau/foodie-collect/pages/about.md

 ## About the Collection

-Trying new foods, and supporting local restaurants, is one the creator's favorite things in life.
-But it is sometimes tough scouring Yelp reviews and online menus for pictures to decide if a place is worth the trip (and hard-earned money!).
-This collection is designed to help guide the local "foodie".
+Trying new foods, and supporting local restaurants, are some of the author's favorite things in life.
+But it is sometimes tough scouring Yelp reviews and online menus to decide if a new place is worth the trip.
+This collection of photos is designed to help guide the local "foodie," without all of the fluff!
 It includes:

 - Entrees
 - A few sides